GuidesFlightcontrolConfig with Code

 • Bring your own Dockerfile for full control

-• This is only supported for container based services like fargate and fargate-worker
+• This is only supported for container based services like web and worker

 • fromRepository: